-The dedication of avigation or any other easements in return for funding of, or participation in, the residential soundproofing program has been eliminated pursuant to the terms of a separate, independent agreement, the LAX Master Plan Stipulated Settlement Agreement, except under very limited circumstances as required by California Airport Noise Standards.
-Under these limited criteria, a modified noise easement similar to the one proposed by the CBA is being used.
+The dedication of avigation or any other easements in return for funding of, or participation in the residential soundproofing program was eliminated pursuant to the terms of the LAX Master Plan Stipulated Settlement Agreement, except under very limited circumstances as required by California Airport Noise Standards.
+Under these limited criteria, a modified noise easement similar to the one proposed by the CBA was used.
+The Stipulated Settlement Agreement expired on December 31, 2015, except for certain gate provisions.
+With the expiration of the Settlement Agreement, LAWA began evaluation of the existing Supplemental Funding Policy (BOAC Resolution 21481), including the provision regarding avigation easements for residential soundproofing, to determine if there is a need to reinstate the requirement that the jurisdictions provide avigation easements in exchange for sound insulation treatments, or modify the existing policy to remain consist with past practice over the past 10 years.